-The European Health Insurance Card (EHIC) provides basic medical treatment if you are ill or have an accident while you are travelling in a country of the European Economic Area (EEA) or Switzerland as if you were a resident of the country.
-People often mix the cover offered by the European Health card and travel protection.
+The Global Health Insurance Card (GHIC) provides basic medical treatment if you are ill or have an accident while you are travelling in a country of the European Economic Area (EEA) or Switzerland as if you were a resident of the country.
+People often mix the cover offered by the Global Health card and travel protection.

-Do I need travel insurance if I have an EHIC?
+Do I need travel insurance if I have an GHIC?

 A travel insurance policy aims to cover unexpected events that could have an impact on a traveller’s trip.
 Travel insurance policies usually include coverage for trip expenses, luggage and medical emergencies.

-We recommend you to travel with both a valid private travel insurance policy and your EHIC
+We recommend you to travel with both a valid private travel insurance policy and your GHIC

 This way you are sure that:

-- You can receive basic treatments as a local resident in the country you are visiting thanks to the EHIC;
+- You can receive basic treatments as a local resident in the country you are visiting thanks to the GHIC( Previously known as EHIC);

 - Your policy protects you in case a more serious accident happens.